 As Lyon looks to realize her career switch into fruition, she’s also looking forward to combining her past work experience with the knowledge and skills she’s gained through the Mason School’s MAcc program.

-“In my previous roles, I spent a lot of time learning how to manage people through judgement scenarios and maneuvering through a corporate culture.
+“In my previous roles, I spent a lot of time learning how to manage people through judgment scenarios and maneuvering through a corporate culture.
 Those are things that you have to learn on the job through trial and error.
 But through this experience at the Mason School, I’ve gained the foundation I needed in accounting so as I start over in a way, I have a lot more confidence in how to work and manage a team,” she concluded.